REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Hobblebush Viburnum alnifolium clusters of small fruits on red stems C

-Highbush cranberry Viburnum trilobum American cranberrybush, Viburnum opulus americanum F
+Highbush cranberry Viburnum trilobum American cranberrybush, Viburnum opulus americanum FM

-Fly honeysuckle Lonicera canadensis shrub, cf. vine-like hairy honeysuckle CF
+Fly honeysuckle Lonicera canadensis shrub, cf. vine-like hairy honeysuckle CFM

 Horsechestnut Aesculus hippocastanum chestnut (A.h. is a common urban import, native to the Balkans)